jenssannerud/bayes_intro/readme.md

 Was 1000 samples (corresponding to 10000 generations) a sufficient burn in?

+As before, the burnin appears to have eliminated potential meandering at the start, so it would seem to pass muster.
+The traces for each parameter are lacking in wild deviation or sudden jumps.

 Compare the parameter estimates and trees from the two different runs.
 Did the runs converge (ie, are the trees and parameters drawn from the same posterior distribution)?

+The parameters for both the runs are again highly similar.
+This time, the topologies are more similar.
+An observation of the node labels reveals a greater confidence in more of the clade placements, so it is with greater confidence that one can claim that the runs have converged.

 ## Running on empty